 I have adopted accounts on nearly every social media venue.
 Am I active on them all?
 No. As a general rule of thumb, you can find me on every social media venue at @ipiluni.
 Here’s some links:

 Patreon This is my Patreon.
 I am really just starting out, and I will be posting about many different aspects of my life.
-Mainly writing and film, but there will be art and crafts too.
+Mainly writing, art and film, but there will be crafts too.
 If you become a patron you will get a shout out on every social media venue you would like.
 So please consider helping a girl out!

 Twitter This is the account I am most active in.
 I spend a lot of time chatting with the #ActuallyAutistic community.
 I like to engage them, answer their questions, and ask questions of my own.
 I engage in the Native communities, the writing community and especially the acting community.